ynixon/Teams-Yeelight-Status-Indicator/README.md

   - Ensure the bulb is powered on and connected to the same network as your PC.
   - Verify the correct bulb IP address in the `config.yaml` file.
   - Restart the bulb if it fails to respond.

+- **WhatsApp Alerts Not Sent**:
+  - Verify Green API credentials and WhatsApp number format in the `config.yaml`.
+  - Ensure your Green API token is valid.

 - **ChromeDriver Errors**:
   - `webdriver-manager` is used, so manual installation of ChromeDriver is not required.